Razer Kraken Tournament Edition Review

 Razer Kraken Tournament Edition

-The Razer Kraken Tournament Edition headphone comes with a three-foot cable is fine for systems like the PlayStation 4 and Xbox One S, where the controllers have built-in headset jacks, and the Nintendo Switch in portable mode, but it’s quite short for PC gaming.
+The Razer Kraken Tournament Edition headphone comes with a three-foot cable, which is fine for systems like the PlayStation 4 and Xbox One S, where the controllers have built-in headset jacks and the Nintendo Switch in portable mode.
+Still, it’s pretty short for PC gaming.
 The USB cable, the other part of the Kraken Tournament Edition, comes into play here.
 It has a USB plug on one end and an audio control box on the other.
 The cable is five feet long and covered in fabric.
 The box is a small, flat, black plastic box that is 3.4 inches long and has big buttons on the top that say Volume Up, Volume Down, and Mic Mute.

 Showcase Of Music